jeffcole/loops_with_friends/README.md

 ## Todo

-- Eliminate the loop queueing gap by playing all loops on page load at zero volume, and setting the volume on user message receipt.
+- [ ] Eliminate the loop queueing gap by playing all loops on page load at zero volume, and setting the volume on user message receipt.
-- Add a welcome modal so that a tap can unlock the audio context on mobile.

 ## Attribution